 May Is National Family Wellness Month

 GRAYSLAKE, ILLINOIS – May is National Family Wellness Month.
 A big component of health and wellness is oral heath.
-This month, Dr. Michael Stosich, an adult orthodontist and Wilmette orthodontics expert, urges families to take a closer look at their oral health routines.
+Ther month, Dr. Sara Spector, an adult orthodontist and Wilmette orthodontics expert, urges families to take a closer look at their oral health routines.

 Parents, you can start teaching good oral hygiene before your child’s baby teeth come in.
 It is recommended that once a day, you wipe out your child’s mouth with a soft cloth or gauze pad to remove any milk residue and bacteria that can lead to tooth decay.
 Once teeth have come in, brush your child’s teeth with a soft toothbrush daily.
 After the age of 2, only a pea-sized amount of fluoride toothpaste is needed.

 It’s normal for your children to be opposed to brushing their teeth, but there are ways in which you can make it a fun activity and promote good hygiene behaviors.

 - Let your child pick out her own toothbrush and toothpaste.
 He will be more inclined to want to brush her teeth if he have a toothbrush and toothpaste of her choice to look forward to.
 Also consider electric toothbrushes, which add novelty to the experience and may hold her attention longer.

 - Singing a song while he brushes teaches him how long he needs to scrub her teeth.
 A good rule is to sing “Happy Birthday” twice.

 - Make brushing a contest.
 Consider starting a sticker chart or offering a prize when he brushes her teeth for two minutes.